 The movement of electrons produces electricity.
 The negatively charged electrons in atoms travel about spontaneously in all substances.
 The product of electrons moving in a specific direction inside a material or from one entity to another is electricity.
 Electron movement can be used to generate electricity.
 When two objects are rubbed together, electrons are moved from one object to another, resulting in static electricity.
 The electricity is called electric current as electrons flow in a current, such as through a conductor or copper wire.

 There are mainly two different types of current: Direct current and alternating current.

-This article will study different types of current, types of ocean currents and types of the current transformer in detail.
+This article will study different types of current, types of ocean currents, and types of current transformers in detail.

 Types of Ocean Currents

 Ocean circulation gets its energy from two sources at the sea surface, which result in two types of ocean currents